viamrobotics/docs/docs/registry/create/_index.md

 </details>
 <br>

-The code for the custom model (<file>mybase.go</file>) and module entry point file (<file>main.go</file>) is adapted from the full demo modules available in the [in the RDK GitHub repository](https://github.com/viamrobotics/rdk/blob/main/examples/customresources).
+The code for the custom model (<file>mybase.go</file>) and module entry point file (<file>main.go</file>) is adapted from the full demo modules available in the [in the RDK](https://github.com/viamrobotics/rdk/blob/main/examples/customresources).
-Additional examples are available in the [in the RDK GitHub repository](https://github.com/viamrobotics/rdk/blob/main/examples/).
+Additional examples are available in the [examples directory of the RDK](https://github.com/viamrobotics/rdk/blob/main/examples/).

 {{% /tab %}}
 {{< /tabs >}}